-CATEMA® System Description
+CATEMA® System System Description

 The web application is designed to provide a simple method to enter, update, display and report course articulation outcomes and Career and Technology Education related information.
 The web-based interface allows students, teachers, counselors, and school administrators establish and maintain their own user accounts.
 Teacher recommendations for credit are available to college counselors and registrars.

-The System Manager and staff can manage the web site and database through the web interface.
+The System Administrator and staff can manage the web site and database through the web interface.
 Data access, entry and update can be performed from any web-enabled computer, from any location where the Internet is available such as the school classroom, high school computer lab, local library computer, public Internet kiosk, or from the individual user's home.

 Principles implemented in the system